sign-language-translator/sign-language-datasets/README.md

 <details>
 <summary><b>Token Sequence + Gesture Dictionary</b></summary>

-1. Sign sequence writing using *gloss* words is called *transcription* and it captures the grammar of sign language.
+1. Sign sequence written using text word-for-word is called *gloss* and it captures the grammar of sign language.
 2. There are other sign writing notations like [HamNoSys](https://en.wikipedia.org/wiki/Hamburg_Notation_System) etc which write down individual movements of the hands but this project currently only uses the word level tokens.

 </details>